ismaelc/ConcurSeattleB2BStartupWeekend/README.md

         -H "Content-Type:application/json"

-To get an access token, send an email to chris.ismael@concur.com (our Developer Evangelist)
+To get an access token, send an email to mithun.dhar@concur.com (our Director of  Evangelism)

 You can also give our [Swagger API documentation](https://www.concursolutions.com/api/docs/index.html) a spin.
 We'll cover Swagger in a bit more detail below.